MST-Solar-Car-Team/SolarCar/docs/DriverControler/Environment/Without_Arduino_IDE.md

 # Working Language Server with Arduino C++

  ## Disclaimer
- I'm sure you've noticed by now that every time you try to run your c++ language sever on the DriverController code it freaks out.
-There is little to no documentation on how to work on Arduino code outside its IDE. **However**, the solut1ion has been discovered, and is documented here.
+ I'm sure you've noticed by now that every time you try to run your c++ language sever on the DriverController code, it freaks out.
+There is little to no documentation on how to work on Arduino code outside its IDE. **However**, the solution has been discovered, and is documented here.
 Before we begin, the following is assumed about your environment:
  1. Your IDE is using clangd for your language server
  2. Clangd is configured to look for config files (this can be done with the `--enable-config` flag)
  3. You have basic knowledge of your current working environment (I will not be going into details for configuring individual IDEs)